hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

     - with a delegation to another EOA
     - with a delegation to a contract that needs funds to execute the transaction but the EOA does not have enough funds - to verify that the EOA's context is used as expected
     - with a delegation to a non-existing address - should result in a hollow account creation.
 The result is a no-op
-    - with a delegation to a system contract - should result in an error
+    - with a delegation to a system contract - should result in a no-op
   - REST spec tests that the `/accounts` endpoint returns the new `code` field as expected
 - Database migration tests